macus123/brouhaha-vad/doc/training.md

 pip install https://github.com/marianne-m/pyannote-brouhaha-db.git
 ```

 Your database must have a train/dev/test split.
-Each set must have the following tree structure :
+Each set must have the following tree structure:

 ```
 train/